Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_evasive_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_evasive_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_evasive_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_evasive_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_evasive_force_ - Default: 2000 - Amount of force to push players with.\
 _randomat_evasive_jumping_force_ - Default: 1000 - Amount of force to push jumping players with.